WiLL75G/sentinel-soc-lab-setup/day4-analytics-rule/README.md

-# Day 4 Scheduled Analytics Rule & Incident Triage
+# Scheduled Analytics Rule & Incident Triage

 ## Incident Summary
 Built a custom detection rule ("Suspicious Resource Write Activity") in Microsoft Sentinel via the unified Defender portal to detect successful write operations against Azure resources, triggered it with a controlled tag write, and triaged the resulting incident end to end as a Tier 1 analyst.